 Harmful to Kidneys

 A possible side effect of taking too many amino acids is kidney damage.
-These organs are responsible for filtering out toxins and other waste in the blood, but if you take too many amino acids, or vitamins, they can increase the levels of these compounds in your bloodstream.
-That forces your kidneys to work harder in order to filter out the excess compounds.
+These organs are responsible for filtering out toxins and other waste in the blood, but if you take too many amino acids or vitamins, they can increase the levels of these compounds in your bloodstream.
+That forces your kidneys to work harder to filter out the excess compounds.

-Consuming high levels of protein, of which amino acids are the building blocks for, can also increase your risk of kidney stones.
+High protein levels and amino acids are the building blocks and can increase your risk of kidney stones.

 Although smaller kidney stones can usually pass through your urine undetected, larger kidney stones can cause blockages that may need to be surgically removed.
 Passing kidney stones can be extremely painful as well.

 The amino acid N-acetylcysteine, also known as cysteine, has been linked to cardiac disease.
 Consuming too much of this amino acid can cause chemicals to form, sending messages that the body is not getting enough oxygen.

 When that happens, the arteries will narrow, and your blood pressure will increase in the lungs, which then causes the heart to swell.